 Another issue for setting water rates for suppliers in that under R.I.
 Gen. Law §39-3-33, the Public Utilities Commission regulates the one for-profit water supply utility in the State (United Water Rhode Island) and 5 other suppliers that serve areas outside their respective municipality.
-Under Rules adopted by the PUC the major suppliers listed below are regulated as to how they may charge rates, provide information to customers, provide The Public Utilities Commission regulates:
+Under Rules adopted by the PUC the major suppliers listed below are regulated as to how they may charge rates, provide information to customers, provide public education, provide meters & service, collect past due water charges, conduct meter reading, perform billing, handle complaints of customers and terminate services.
+Additionally, minimum water pressure requirements are set along with procedures for service interruptions, records retention, accident protocols and providing water quality information to the public.
+Appendix D, Water Rates, contains more detailed information from the American Water Works Association about water rates.

+The Public Utilities Commission regulates: